Webinar

 Key takeaways

-• It marks the fourth consecutive meeting with no change to interest rates after raising rates eleven times between 2022 and 2023.
+• It marks the fifth consecutive meeting with no change to interest rates after raising rates eleven times between 2022 and 2023.

 Market reacts to Fed policy moves